As a small, premier liberal arts college, Davidson is an excellent setting for an active Jewish community.

 We recognize and value the uniqueness of every Jewish student and are invested in their individual growth.
 Administrators, faculty, alumni and parents are committed to nurturing the experience of Jewish students so that Davidson feels like a home away from home.

 Approximately five percent of Davidson's student body is Jewish.
 They come from over 20 states and the District of Columbia.
 Most are in the Reform tradition; many are Conservative or identify as culturally but not religiously Jewish.

 Within walking distance of campus is Temple Kol Tikvah of Lake Norman, a congregation affiliated with the Reform Movement.
 Students can participate fully in the life of the congregation and have opportunities to teach in the Sunday school.

-Rabbi Shields mentors and collaborates with Hillel student leaders in implementing Jewish religious, cultural. and social programming.
-He also works alongside colleagues in the Chaplains' Office to serve the diverse spiritual needs of the campus community.
+Rabbi David Lipper of Temple Kol Tikvah works with Hillel student leaders in implementing Jewish religious, cultural and social programming.
+As our Campus Rabbi and a member of the Chaplains' Office staff, he also works with colleagues to serve the diverse spiritual needs of the campus community.

 The nearby city of Charlotte also has its own vibrant Jewish community: